 Moses and His Rod

-This talk is taken from Exodus 4.
-We'll be looking at Moses and his rod, and what lessons we can learn from this.
+Instead, this talk is taken from Exodus 4.
+We’ll be looking at Moses and his rod (his ‘staff’ of wood that he carried), and what lessons we can learn from this.

 Moses asks God

 Like any of us, Moses had fears.
 And, it is good to come to God with your fears.
 It means that you recognise them and that you need God’s help with them.
 God knows us intimately.
 Psalm 139 (eg verses 1-18) tells us that God has searched us and knows us, he knows our thoughts, when we sit down, he knew us from before time and laid out the days of our life.
 So God knows your and my fears and worries.